Life As an Air Traffic Controller

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In 2016, there was an estimated number of 24,900 jobs in the United States for Air Traffic Controller.
+There were about 24,900 jobs for Air Traffic Controller in 2016 (in the United States).
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Air Traffic Controller by 2026.
 The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Air Traffic Controller are Nevada, Nebraska, and Louisiana.
 Watch out if you plan on working in Michigan, Wisconsin, or West Virginia.
 These states have the worst job growth for this type of profession.